mnfst/manifest/docs/hooks.md

 ## How it works

-You are free to download your own packages and call external APIs.
-Do as you do in a standard NodeJS environment.
+To hook your function into an entity event, simply use one of our [provided decorators](hooks.md?id=entity-events).
+This setup ensures that your function activates precisely when the event occurs.
+Inside your function, you'll have access to the relevant item through the `this` keyword, allowing you to easily reference properties like `this.id`, `this.name`, and more.

-As CASE follows a **data-first** approach, the custom logic can be hooked to **entity events**.
+And don't forget: you're not just limited to what's inside CASE.
+Feel free to download your preferred packages and reach out to external APIs, just as you would in a typical NodeJS environment.

 ```js
 // /entities/cat.entity.ts